dotnet/docs-aspire/docs/messaging/kafka-component.md

 The .NET Aspire Apache Kafka component handles the following:

-- Adds the `Aspire.Confluent.Kafka.Producer` health check when <xref:Aspire.Confluent.Kafka.KafkaProducerSettings.HealthChecks?displayProperty=nameWithType> is `true`.
+- Adds the `Aspire.Confluent.Kafka.Producer` health check when <xref:Aspire.Confluent.Kafka.KafkaProducerSettings.DisableHealthChecks?displayProperty=nameWithType> is `false`.
-- Adds the `Aspire.Confluent.Kafka.Consumer` health check when <xref:Aspire.Confluent.Kafka.KafkaConsumerSettings.HealthChecks?displayProperty=nameWithType> is `true`.
+- Adds the `Aspire.Confluent.Kafka.Consumer` health check when <xref:Aspire.Confluent.Kafka.KafkaConsumerSettings.DisableHealthChecks?displayProperty=nameWithType> is `false`.
 - Integrates with the `/health` HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic.

 [!INCLUDE [component-observability-and-telemetry](../includes/component-observability-and-telemetry.md)]